maithilish/scoopi-scraper/notes/appnotes.md

 In abrupt shut down JVM simply halts and exits and shutdown hook is never called.

 Normal shutdown - In Scoopi, if cancel is not requested with Ctrl-C then normal shut down happens.
 In normal shutdown, main thread blocks and waits for jobMediator and appenderMediator to finish.
-Once they are finished main thread wakes up and calles scoopiEngine.shutdown().
+Once they are finished main thread wakes up and calls scoopiEngine.shutdown().
 At this point baring few such as metrics and cluster almost all other normal threads are terminates.
 When metrics and cluster are stopped, main becomes the last normal thread and it terminates.
-After last thread terminates JVM invokes regisitered shutdown hook which outputs run status and also closes selenium webdriver and log manager to flush any logs pending in async log appenders.
+After last thread terminates JVM invokes registered shutdown hook which outputs run status and also closes selenium webdriver and log manager to flush any logs pending in async log appenders.

-Cancel the run - If JVM receives Ctrl-C it agains goes for orderly shutdown but immediately starts shutdown hook.
-The shutdown hook run() sets cancel status by calling scoopiEngine.cancel() which in turn sets cancelled flag in JobRunner and waits for normal shut down as explained above using a countdown latch in shutdownModule.
+Cancel the run - If JVM receives Ctrl-C it again goes for orderly shutdown but immediately starts shutdown hook.
+The shutdown hook run() sets cancel status by calling scoopiEngine.cancel() which in turn sets cancelled flag in JobRunner and waits for normal shut down as explained above using a count down latch in shutdownModule.
 The cancelled flag in jobRunner breaks it and no more jobs are pushed to taskMediator.
 Whatever running in task pool are eventually are normally completed.
 When monitor checks the condition IShutdown.tryShutdown() changes tmState to SHUTDOWN as a special case because its cancelled flag is set.
-The main method calles scoopiEngine.shutdown() which apart from stopping the metrics and cluster as explained above, also count down the shutdownModule countdown latch.
+The main method calls scoopiEngine.shutdown() which apart from stopping the metrics and cluster as explained above, also count down the shutdownModule count down latch.
 The shutdown hook thread waiting on this latch wakes and outputs cancel status and does cleanup such as closing webdriver and log manager and eventually JVM terminates.
 This is graceful termination as whatever already running jobs are completed but no new jobs are allowed to run.

 InterruptedException - Scoopi doesn't use them for shutdown.
 Normally, methods throws them, but few catch them to log message.
-Threads are reinterrupted with Thread.currentThread().interrupt().
+Threads are re-interrupted with Thread.currentThread().interrupt().

 Kubernetes - when pod is deleted k8s sends a SIGTERM signal to the process and waits a certain number of seconds (30 by default) for it to shut down gracefully.
 If it doesn’t shut down in time, the process is then killed through SIGKILL .
 To make sure your processes are always shut down gracefully, they need to handle the SIGTERM signal properly.

+## Locator Seed

+JobSeedModule.seedJobs() setup jobSeedBarricade and calls JobSeeder.seedLocatorGroups().
+It creates payload for each LocatorGroup (input: LocatorGroup, nextStep: LocatorSeeder), pushes them to taskMediator and downs the seeder count down latch.

+The LocatorSeeder (one for each LG) handover method, gets the first task name for each locator of LG and creates payload for the locator (input: locator, nextStep: PageLoader).
+The locators are paused to JM (cluster) if LocatorGroup is byDef otherwise to TM (local).

+JobSeedBarricade wait: JobSeedModule setup the barricade and waits (async).
+JobSeeder sets count down latch count to number of locatorGroups to seed.
+The LocatorSeeder decrement the latch when it pushes payloads of all locator of a LG to JM.
+Once LocatorSeeder tasks are finished JobSeederModule releases the barricade and sets JobStore state to ready and other nodes proceed.

+LocatorCreator too creates LocatorGroups for parsed links from it creates seed payloads (input: LocatorGroup, nextStep: LocatorSeeder, byDef: false) and pushes them to JM and marks the parent jobId as finished.

-## Mediators
+## Mediator

 Engine